vbender/PLinterafit/README.md

 PLinterafit
 ============

-This is the PLinterafit library package to see the full documentation navigate to ../docs/_build/html/PLinterafit.html
+This is the PLinterafit library package to see the full documentation please visit https://vbender.github.io/PLinterafit/